 The bilge pump system consists of an electric and a manual bilge pump.
-The suction points for both pumps are under the inspection hatch for the electric bilge pump.
+For the location of the suction points for the pumps, see the diagram in 4.8 Draining system on page 52.

 The electric bilge pump is equipped with a float for detecting water in the bilge space.
 The pump is activated and pumps out the water as required.
 There is an alarm when the pumping starts.
 You can also control the pump from the steering console.